Le Monde diplomatique: Le Monde diplomatique SA

 André Fontaine, the director of Le Monde, signed a 1989 convention with Claude Julien which guaranteed the monthly's autonomy.
 But it gained complete statutory, economic and financial independence in 1996 with the creation of Le Monde diplomatique SA.
 With a donation from Günter Holzmann, a German antifascist exiled before World War II to Bolivia, the monthly's employees acquired approximately one-quarter of the capital, while Les Amis du Monde diplomatique, a 1901 Law association of readers, bought another quarter.

 Thus, since the end of 2000, the newspaper's employees and readers retain 49% of Le Monde diplomatique SAs capital, largely above the control stock necessary to control the direction and editorial line of the Monde diplo.
 The remaining 51% is owned by Le Monde.

 Controversies

 Criticism

 Jean-Marie Colombani, former editor of the daily Le Monde, was attributed by Le Monde diplomatiques former director general Bernard Cassen as saying: "Le Monde diplomatique is a journal of opinion; Le Monde is a journal of opinions."

-9/11 conspiracy theories

-The Norwegian version of the July 2006 Le Monde diplomatique sparked interest when the editors ran, on their own initiative, a three-page main story on the September 11, 2001 attacks and summarised the various types of 9/11 conspiracy theories (which were not specifically endorsed by the newspaper, only reviewed).

-In December 2006, the French version published an article by Alexander Cockburn, co-editor of CounterPunch, which strongly criticised the endorsement of conspiracy theories by the US left-wing, alleging that it was a sign of "theoretical emptiness."
-The Norwegian Le Monde diplomatique, did again however mark its difference from the mother edition by allowing David Ray Griffin's response to Cockburn to be published in their March 2007 issue.